taboege/raku-OEIS/README.md

 DESCRIPTION
 ===========

 This module provides an interface to the [On-Line Encyclopedia of Integer Sequences® (OEIS®)](https://oeis.org), a web database of integer sequences.
 Stick an array or Seq into the `OEIS::lookup` routine and get back the most relevant result that OEIS finds, as an instance of [OEIS::Entry](OEIS::Entry).
-With the `:all` adverb, it returns a lazy Seq of all results.
+With the `:all` adverb or as the `OEIS::lookup-all` method, it returns a lazy Seq of all results.
 Sequences can also be looked up by their IDs.
 See below for details.

 sub fetch
 ---------